dart-lang/site-www/src/tools/pub/package-layout.md

     ...
 {% endprettify %}

-Running pub also generates a `.packages` file and—unless you specify the `--no-packages-dir` flag—at least one directory named `packages`.
+Running pub also generates a `.packages` file and—if you specify the `--packages-dir` flag—directories named `packages`.
 Don't check these into source control.

 The open source community has a few other files that commonly appear at the top